 The Discharger shall implement corrective measures if any violations of the guidelines occur.

-In-water cofferdams shall be built only from materials such as sandbags, plastic, clean gravel (possibly wrapped in impermeable material), rubber bladders, vinyl, steel, or earthen fill and in a manner that minimizes siltation and/or turbidity.
+Temporary in-water cofferdams shall be built only from materials such as sandbags, plastic, clean gravel (possibly wrapped in impermeable material), rubber bladders, vinyl, steel, or earthen fill and in a manner that minimizes siltation and/or turbidity.
 Sandbags may be used to build cofferdams upstream of spawning gravels only when filled with clean gravel.
 If necessary, the footing of the cofferdam shall be keyed into the channel bed at an appropriate depth to capture the majority of subsurface flow needed to dewater the streambed.

 If water is flowing, fish and other aquatic species shall be excluded from occupying the area to be dewatered by blocking the stream channel above and below the area to be dewatered with fine-meshed block nets or screens while coffer dams and other diversion structures are being installed.
 Block net mesh shall be sized to ensure aquatic species upstream or downstream do not enter the areas proposed for dewatering.
 Mesh shall be no greater than 1/8-inch diameter.
 The bottom of the nets must be completely secured to the channel bed.
 Block nets or screens must be checked at least twice daily at the beginning and end of the workday and cleaned of debris to permit free flow of water.
 Block nets or screens shall be placed and maintained throughout the dewatering period at the upper and lower extent of the areas where aquatic species shall be removed, with the exception of allowing for fish passage through gravity-fed bypass systems.
 Nets shall be removed after completion of project activities and once flow has been re-established.